Module: NewRelic::Agent

 Defined Under Namespace

-Modules: Datastores, DistributedTracing, External, Instrumentation, Messaging, MethodTracer Classes: SqlSampler, Tracer, Transaction, TransactionSampler
+Modules: Datastores, DistributedTracing, Instrumentation, Messaging, MethodTracer Classes: SqlSampler, Tracer, Transaction, TransactionSampler

 Recording custom metrics collapse